Highways England is supporting SMEs interested in working on the Lower Thames Crossing

 - Stay updated on the progress of the project, and receive information at the same time as everyone else who has registered interest

 - Get ready for when tenders go out

 - Provide their insight and opinions into the market engagement process, as it’s useful to hear information from some of the contractors who will actually be undertaking the works

 We are developing a range of tools, guidance and workshops to support SMEs and local businesses that may be seeking opportunities to work as part of the Lower Thames Crossing supply chain.
 Our aim for this work is to develop local business and SME capabilities and skills to bid for work on the Lower Thames Crossing and other future infrastructure contracts.
-Updates on opportunities to get involved will be posted through Bravo, Twitter, and the Lower Thames Crossing website in the future.
+We will post updates about opportunities to get involved through Bravo, Twitter, Facebook and the Lower Thames Crossing website in the future.